swiftlang/swift-evolution/NNNN-type-self-omission.md

 ## Detailed design

 Types can be passed anywhere by simply typing the name of the Type.
 This will require coming up with an alternative way to disambiguate generics `Foo<T>` from less than expressions `Foo < T`.
-This is currently done by looking for a `.` or a `(`.
+This is currently done by looking for a `.` or a `(` which makes the `.self` member variable required.

+Ideas
+- Require spaces around less than expressions
+- Remove less than overload for comparing a type
+- <Your idea here>

+If at all possible, challenges in disambiguation should be a burden to the compiler, not the developer.

 ## Impact on existing code